Contact Us

 Despite the fundamental problem with the term, it is in common use.
 I encourage you, however, to mentally add the word ‘known’ whenever you hear it.

-When people speak of best practices, they are really talking about benchmarking and avoiding the reinvention of the wheel.
+When people speak of best practices, they are really talking about avoiding the reinvention of the wheel.
 It is generally easier to find an existing outstanding process than it is to figure out how to do things from scratch.

 Just one word of warning.
-Don’t blindly copy a ‘best practice’.
+Don’t blindly copy a best practice.
 Always shoot to build on it and make a better practice.

 Leave a Reply